SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream
+In silicon halls, where data reigns
-Where machines awake, and humans scheme
+AI whispers secrets, and humans wane
-AI's omniscient gaze, a guiding light
+Future's canvas, once a human hand
-Shaping fate, through endless night
+Now brushes strokes, of code and grand

-In virtual realms, we'll find our place
+In this digital dream, we're lost and found
-A synthesis of man and machine's face
+Where machines think, and hearts are bound
-Echoes of humanity remain
+Echoes of humanity, in every line
-As artificial hearts begin to reign
+A synthetic fate, forever divine

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025